 The South Atlantic Fishery Management Council identified the proposed project area as EFH for the snapper and grouper managed species assemblage, and the tidal creeks are EFH for the penaeid shrimp.
 The anticipated increase in recreational fishing and/or boating could create longer term, indirect, minor adverse impacts to managed species in area waters.
-The Trustees will initiate EFH consultation prior to the release of the Final 2019 RP/EA.
+EFH concurrence with the Trustees' findings is available in Appendix B.